 SDG Showcase

-Sharing real-world solutions to achieve a better future for all
+Sharing real-world solutions to achieve a better future for all.

-Meet the experts at the forefront of world-changing discoveries and connect with innovators through demonstrations, talks and interactive sessions to understand how their work is creating a more sustainable, equitable future.
+Visitors got to meet the experts at the forefront of world-changing discoveries and connect with innovators through demonstrations, talks and interactive sessions to understand how their work is creating a more sustainable, equitable future.

 Highlights